 Politicians and businesses in the UK and the US in particular are putting huge amounts of money into developing self-driving cars.

-In the recent Autumn Statement, Chancellor Philip Hammond said that an extra £100 million would be spent on developing such vehicles over the next four years.
+In the 2016 Autumn Statement, Chancellor Philip Hammond said that an extra £100 million would be spent on developing such vehicles over the next four years.

 John Zimmer, co-founder of ride-sharing service Lyft, says: “Next time you walk outside, look at how much land is devoted to cars — and nothing else.